Norway in the Eurovision Song Contest 2015

-Norway participated in the Eurovision Song Contest 2015 with the song "A Monster Like Me", written by Kjetil Mørland.
+Norway was represented at the Eurovision Song Contest 2015 with the song "A Monster Like Me" written by Kjetil Mørland.
 The song was performed by Mørland and Debrah Scarlett.
-Norwegian broadcaster Norsk rikskringkasting (NRK) organised the national final Melodi Grand Prix 2015 in order to select the Norwegian entry for the 2015 contest in Vienna, Austria.
-After two rounds of public televoting, "A Monster Like Me" performed by Mørland and Debrah Scarlett emerged as the winners.
-In the second of the Eurovision semi-finals "A Monster Like Me" placed fourth out of the 17 participating countries, securing its place among the 27 other songs in the final.
-In Norway's fifty-fourth Eurovision appearance on 23 May, "A Monster Like Me" finished in eighth place, receiving 102 points.
+The Norwegian broadcaster Norsk rikskringkasting (NRK) organised the national final Melodi Grand Prix 2015 in order to select the Norwegian entry for the 2015 contest in Vienna, Austria.
+Eleven entries competed in a show that took place on 14 March 2015 and the winner was determined over two rounds of public televoting.
+The top four entries in the first round of voting advanced to the competition's second round—the Gold Final.
+In the second round of public televoting, "A Monster Like Me" performed by Mørland and Debrah Scarlett was selected as the winner with 88,869 votes.

+Norway was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 21 May 2015.
+Performing during the show in position 6, "A Monster Like Me" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 23 May.
+It was later revealed that Norway placed fourth out of the 17 participating countries in the semi-final with 123 points.
+In the final, Norway performed in position 9 and placed eighth out of the 27 participating countries, scoring 102 points.